 STEP THREE: GO TO THE NEAREST HOSPITAL EMERGENCY ROOM

 You will likely need to be examined and treated for injuries.
 You can be given medicine to prevent HIV and other sexually transmitted infections (STIs), and emergency contraception to prevent pregnancy.
 The National Sexual Assault Hotline at 800-656-HOPE (4673) can help you find a hospital able to collect evidence of sexual assault.
 When there, ask for a sexual assault forensic examiner (SAFE).

-If you think you were drugged, talk to the hospital staff about being tested for date rape drugs, such as Rohypnol and Gamma Hydroxybutyrate (GHB), and other drugs.
-Truman Health Center nurses are authorized to administerÂ rape kits!Â
+A doctor or nurse will use a “rape kit” to collect evidence.
+This might include fibers, hairs, saliva, semen, or clothing left behind by the attacker.
+If you think you were drugged, talk to the hospital staff about being tested for date rape drugs, such as Rohypnol and Gamma Hydroxybutyrate (GHB).

-- Reach out for help.
 Call a friend or family member you trust, or call a crisis center or hotline.
 Crisis centers and hotlines have trained volunteers and counselors who can help you find support and resources near you.
 One hotline is the National Sexual Assault Hotline at 800-656-HOPE (4673).
 If you are in the military, you may also call the DoD Safe Helpline at 877-995-5246.

-If you want to talk to someone first about reporting the assault, you can also call the National Sexual Assault Hotline at 800-656-HOPE (4673).
+If you want to talk to someone first about reporting the assault, you can call the National Sexual Assault Hotline at 800-656-HOPE (4673).
 A counselor can help you understand how to report the crime.
 Even though these calls are free, they may appear on your phone bill.
 If you think that the person who sexually assaulted you may check your phone bill, try to call from a friend’s phone or a public phone.
-You do not have to PROSECUTE an offenderÂ to make a REPORT.
-Please make a report so you have the option to persecute should you choose!